Packard Bell Corporation: Other business

 In 1957, Packard Bell Electronics formed a unit called Packard Bell Computer Corporation, which was led by Max Palevsky.
 This subsidiary developed and produced computers for specialized uses, such as industrial process control, military, and scientific applications.
 An example of a niche application was a truck-mounted digital computer that analyzed seismic data for the oil industry.
-Starting in the late 1950s, Packard Bell was involved in the defense electronics business.
+Starting in the late 1950s, Packard Bell Computer was involved in the defense electronics business.

 They produced the PB 250, released in 1960, which was one of the last users of magnetostrictive delay lines for its main memory.
 It was also the last machine to be partially based on the original designs of Alan Turing’s NPL ACE computer.
 The company also produced a digital differential analyzer (DDA) called Transistorized Realtime Incremental Computer Expandable (TRICE) which could optionally be combined with the PB 250.
 Together the two machines formed a hybrid general purpose/DDA computing system.
 The Hycomp 250 was a hybrid computer that combined the PB 250 with a small analog computer such as the EAI TR10 or TR48.

+Palevsky left the computer division in 1961 and went on to found Scientific Data Systems.
 Packard Bell's computer operations were acquired by Raytheon in 1964.